conditions

 $ Just a prompt and an empty Figma file

 The expectation: start with an empty Figma file and let AI generate tokens, build components, create a design system.
-Figma MCP write-to-canvas makes this feel close — frames, auto-layout, variants, variable binding all work.
+On March 24, 2026, Figma opened the canvas to agents — the use_figma tool writes directly into a file over the remote MCP server.
+Frames, auto-layout, variants, variable binding all work.
+It runs on a Full seat, and right now it's a free beta.

 This is what demos show.
 And it works — for a single generation pass.